Mushtak Al-Atabi

-Professor Mushtak Al-Atabi is a professor of mechanical engineering and currently the provost and CEO of Heriot-Watt University, Malaysia.
+Mushtak Al-Atabi is an Iraqi engineer who is currently a professor of mechanical engineering at Heriot-Watt University, Malaysia.
+He is also the provost and CEO of the university’s Malaysian branch.
 His research focuses on thermofluids, renewable energy, biomechanical engineering, and engineering education.
 He is an Honorary Chair at the School of Mechanical Engineering of the University of Birmingham (UK) and the Editor-in-Chief of the Journal of Engineering Science & Technology.
 He has published three books, Think Like an Engineer, Shoot the Boss, and Driving Performance.
 He has numerous research publications, and has received various awards and honours.
 He is a Fellow of the Institution of Mechanical Engineers (FIMechE) and a member of the executive committee of the Global Engineering Deans Council.

 Al-Atabi helped to develop the CDIO Initiative (Conceive, Design, Implement, Operate) and delivered the first MOOC (Massive Open Online Course) in Malaysia.

 Education

 Al-Atabi attended Baghdad College from 1982 to 1988 and did his undergraduate studies in mechanical engineering at the University of Baghdad, Iraq from 1988 to 1992.
 He completed a Master's of Science in Mechanical Engineering in 1997.
 His master's thesis was titled "Experimental Investigation of Wing Tip Sails using Vortex Scanning and Forces Measurement."

-In 2002, he joined the University of Sheffield, UK to pursue his Ph.D in Mechanical Engineering.
-His Ph.D thesis was titled "Cystic Duct to Static Mixer: A Serendipitous Journey”.
+In 2002, he joined the University of Sheffield, UK to pursue his Ph.D. in mechanical engineering.
+His Ph.D. thesis was titled "Cystic Duct to Static Mixer: A Serendipitous Journey”.